nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 MinerEnableVeins: (Default) true
 Enable auto enhance of vein jobs in Coal Vein tab.

 MinerEnableVeinRemoval: (Default) false
 Auto removes one of the coal bar veins if you have 6 active, letting one refresh to get non coal bar veins quicker.
 Use if you prioritize diamonds/fuel and have all 6 slots.

-MinerEnableMineRemoval: (Default) true {inactive}
-Enable auto removal of mine jobs in Mines tab.
+MinerEnableSphereUse: (Default) false
+Enable use of drill spheres on timer, either use all or use an amount.

+MinerSphereDelay: (Default) 1000
+Delay between spheres in ms (1000 = 1s) to allow stats to settle.

+MinerSphereAmount: (Default) 0
+Amount of spheres to use in one pass, 0 = infinite, 1+ = fixed amount.

-MinerMineRemovalTimer: (Default) 5
+MinerSphereTimer: (Default) 1
-Time period in minutes between mine removal using setting above.
+Time between sphere usage in minutes.

 MinerEnableTransmute: (Default) true
 Enable auto transmute of all coal bars in Transmute tab.